 20-30: Equalizer curve “C”

-Audison created a 35 watts x 8 channel amplifier with a built-in BIT ONE equalizer and Helix built a 125 watts x 6 channel amplifier with built-in DPS Pro equalizer.
+Audison created a 35 watts x 8 channel amplifier with a built-in BIT ONE equalizer, and Helix built a 125 watts x 6 channel amplifier with a built-in DPS Pro equalizer.
 These two amplifiers are opening a whole new world for applications.
-By having the equalizer and amplifier in one compact size makes it ideal for today’s vehicle.
+Having the equalizer and amplifier in one compact size makes it ideal for today’s vehicles.

 In an upcoming blog, we will go through some of the tools needed to simplify these installations.